aleksnavratil/afterburner/README.md

 Afterburner is Opinionated Software (tm), designed around the idea that there is a right way and a wrong way to learn a language.

 #### Background
-Every language learning system works, it's just that some work faster than others.
+Every language learning system works, but some work faster than others.
 Some systems work so slowly that they're nearly indistinguishable from no instruction at all.
 Afterburner is one of the faster systems --- but why does it work faster than others?

 Many skills can be trained during language learning.
 Here are some examples of trainable skills, using Italian as the target language and English as the known language.